TQ-completion and the Taylor tower of the identity functor: Functor calculus in

 Because the proofs given in Sections \ref{sec_analysis_diagonal}, \ref{sec_analysis_columns}, and \ref{sec_big_proof} work so directly with the construction of the Taylor tower, we review, in this section, the necessary background of this construction.
 It is essentially a recapitulation of \cite{Pereira_general_context}, with minor changes, and the expert can safely skip this section.

-\begin{rem} We will use $\Alg$ to denote one of $\AlgO$, $\Alg_{\tau_1\capO}$, or $\AlgJ$ when making statements that apply to all three of these categories. \end{rem}
+Throughout the remainder of this paper, $\capM$ and $\capN$ will denote arbitrary reduced operads in $\ModR$, and we choose a fixed functorial factorization on each of $\AlgM$ and $\AlgN$.

 Many of the functors we consider in later sections are not on-the-nose homotopy functors, but do become so after precomposition with a functorial cofibrant replacement.
 Hence, we have the following.